barkadosh1/IDD-Fa18-Lab1/README.md

 **b.
 Are there sensors on your device?
 How do they work?
 How is the sensed information conveyed to other portions of the device?**

 For the most part, no sensors are visually present in the PCB.
 However, when looking up documentation for one of the integrated circuits, I noticed that it is an optocoupler.
 Upon further reading, I discovered that one of the parts within the optocoupler is a photosensitive device which detects light from the other part in the optocoupler, an LED.
 It does this by converting the light energy (visible, infrared, etc.) into an electrical signal.
-Since these devices are contained within the integrated service, it is not clear if this electrical signal is conveyed to other portions of the device.
+Since these devices are contained within the integrated circuit, it is not clear if this electrical signal is conveyed to other portions of the device.

 **c.
 How is the device powered?
 Is there any transformation or regulation of the power?
 How is that done?
 What voltages are used throughout the system?**